McKeown Medical

 Each type of facelift offers unique benefits and addresses different concerns, making it essential to discuss options with a qualified surgeon to determine the best approach for your facial rejuvenation.

-Ideal for those who show early signs of aging, a mini facelift is less invasive than a full facelift.
+Ideal for those who show early signs of ageing, a mini facelift is less invasive than a full facelift.
 This procedure typically focuses on the lower face, addressing areas like the jawline and the upper neck.
 It involves smaller incisions and a shorter recovery time, making it a popular choice for younger patients or those seeking less dramatic changes.

 A deep plane facelift goes deeper than the traditional facelift, targeting the layers beneath the SMAS (superficial musculo-aponeurotic system).
 This technique allows for more significant lifting and repositioning of facial tissues, leading to more natural-looking results, especially in the midface and neck regions.
-It is often recommended for patients with more pronounced aging signs who require comprehensive rejuvenation.
+It is often recommended for patients with more pronounced ageing signs who require comprehensive rejuvenation.

 As well as the procedures we have gone through above, see some further additional facelift surgery variations:

 The Vampire Facelift is a non-surgical cosmetic procedure that combines the use of hyaluronic acid dermal fillers with platelet-rich plasma (PRP) derived from the patient’s own blood.
 The process involves injecting the PRP into specific areas of the face, stimulating collagen production and cell turnover.
 This procedure is designed to restore facial volume, improve skin texture, and result in a rejuvenated, natural appearance.
-It’s particularly favored for its organic approach and minimal downtime.
+It’s particularly favoured for its organic approach and minimal downtime.

 The One Stitch Facelift, as the name suggests, is a minimally invasive procedure that involves a single stitch or suture on each side of the face.
-It’s designed for those seeking a subtle lift to counter early signs of aging, particularly around the jawline and neck.
-The procedure typically involves a local anesthetic and is known for its quick recovery time.
+It’s designed for those seeking a subtle lift to counter early signs of ageing, particularly around the jawline and neck.
+The procedure typically involves a local anaesthetic and is known for its quick recovery time.
 Although the results are more modest compared to more extensive facelift surgeries, it’s an attractive option for individuals looking for immediate improvements with minimal intervention.

 On the day of the surgery, the procedure typically involves:

-Anaesthesia is administered to ensure comfort and safety during the face lift surgery.
+Anaesthesia is administered to ensure comfort and safety during the facelift surgery.
 Most of our surgical procedures are performed under local anaesthetic, which helps to reduce some of the risks associated with surgery.
 This means you are free to go home immediately after your treatment, although you will need to be accompanied by a responsible adult for the first 24 hours after your surgery

 Strategic incisions are made, usually around the hairline and ears, to minimise visible scarring.
 The specific pattern of incisions will depend on the areas being targeted and the degree of change you’re looking for.
 These incisions allow the surgeon to access the underlying facial tissues.